-Back by popular demand (thanks to you who emailed me as a friendly reminder), we’re running our yearly, informal, hopefully helpful Guide To Spring Training.
-In this blog, you’ll find tips for navigating around Osceola County Stadium, spring home of your Astros, and also getting around the areas surrounding the ballpark, with suggestions as to where to eat, where to lodge and what roads to avoid if you don’t want to lose your mind (yea, I’m talking about you, highway 192).
+Back by popular demand, we’re running our yearly, informal, hopefully helpful Guide To Spring Training.
+In this blog, you’ll find tips for navigating around Osceola County Stadium and for getting around the areas surrounding the ballpark, with suggestions as to where to eat, where to lodge and what roads to avoid if you don’t want to lose your mind (yea, I’m talking about you, highway 192).

 Hopefully, these tips will help you out as you travel to Central Florida for another spring season.
-I will admit up front that I definitely don’t get out much during Spring Training, so I’m probably not the best source when it comes to nightlife.
-But I have stumbled across a few good places here and there, and hopefully, you’ll find the insight beneficial.
 Please feel free to contribute in the comments section below.
-I’m sure a lot of you are seasoned Spring Training veterans and have found plenty to do when you’re down there.
+I’m sure a lot of you are seasoned Spring Training veterans and have found plenty to do when you’re down (over) there.
 So please share your knowledge/experiences.
 Thanks!

 1. Where is Kissimmee and how do I get there?